 Dendron is a tiny town located in the state of Virginia.
 With a population of 256 people and just one neighborhood, Dendron is the 379th largest community in Virginia.
-Dendron has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Dendron has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Dendron is a blue-collar town, with 35.71% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Dendron is generally considered to be a blue-collar town.
+35.71% of the Dendron workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Dendron is a town of sales and office workers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Dendron who work in office and administrative support (24.29%), teaching (8.57%), and business and financial occupations (7.86%).

 Dendron is home to a number of people employed in the armed forces.
 When you visit or walk around Dendron, some of the people you will bump into will be military people In and out of uniform, jogging, shopping and generally out and about town.